Otelo Burning

 Otelo Burning is a 2011 South African drama film directed and produced by Sara Blecher.
 The screenplay was written by James Whyle, Sara Blecher and The Cast Workshop.
 The film is in Zulu with English subtitles.
 It stars Jafta Mamabolo (Generations), Thomas Gumede (A Place Called Home), and Tshepang Mohlomi (Izulu Lami).

 Plot

-It is 1989, and the struggle against apartheid has reached its peak.
-The story starts when 16-year-old Otelo Buthelezi, his younger brother, Ntwe, and his best friend, New Year, are invited to the beach house where their new friend's mother is a domestic worker.
+In 1989, at the peak of the struggle against Apartheid.
+16-year-old Otelo Buthelezi, his younger brother, Ntwe, and his best friend, New Year, are invited to the beach house where their new friend's mother is a domestic worker.